AETHONLABS/aethon-labs/WHITEPAPER.md

 | NFT Holder Incentives | 15% | Based on staking duration              |

 ### Utility
-- Pay for AI compute time
-- Buy/sell agent templates
 - Build your own agent with some simple prompt
+- Buy/sell agent templates and Pay for AI compute time
 - Stake to earn rewards
 - Vote in DAO proposals

 ## 5. System Architecture